inertiajs/pingcrm/readme.md

 phpunit
 ```

-Or to install `phpunit` locally, and then run the test suite:
+Or you can install `phpunit` locally and subsequently run the test suite:

 ```sh